ivs-kuleuven/platosim3/docs/source/ConfigurationFile.md

 <i>Allowed values:</i> > 0

-Number of seconds of not receiving jitter positions (from the [jitter server](#jitterServerAddress)), after which the connection to that server is regarded as stalled / broken.
+Number of milliseconds of not receiving jitter positions (from the [jitter server](#jitterServerAddress)), after which the connection to that server is regarded as stalled / broken.

 ---